jleath/Gitlet/proj1/spec/proj1.md

 Revision (3/3/2015): Your code should be fast enough that you can create an NGramMap using all_words.csv.
 Loading should take less than 60 seconds (maybe a bit longer on an older computer).

-Hint (3/6/2015): Avoid using using HashMaps or TreeMaps as types for your maps.
+Hint (3/6/2015): Avoid using using a HashMap or TreeMap as an actual type parameter for your maps.
 This gets messy, and I'd recommend using the TimeSeries and YearlyRecord classes instead.
-In other words, if your code looks like `HashMap<blah, HashMap<blah, blah>>`, then a YearlyRecord or TimeSeries might be in order instead.
+In other words, if your code involves nested mapping that looks like `HashMap<blah, HashMap<blah, blah>>`, then a YearlyRecord or TimeSeries might be useful to keep in mind instead.

 The NGram Input File Formats
 ------